-Transfer Appliance is a high capacity storage server that you lease from Google.
+Transfer Appliance is a high capacity data storage server that you lease from Google to facilitate data transfer.
 You connect it to your network, load it with data, and then ship it to an upload facility where the data is uploaded to Cloud Storage.
 Transfer Appliance enables you to securely transfer up to a petabyte of data on a single appliance.

 Transfer Appliance comes in two sizes, 100 terabytes (TB) and 480 TB.
 The 100 TB appliance can store from 100 TB up to potentially 200 TB, depending on the deduplication and compression ratio of your data.
 Similarly, the 480 TB appliance can store from 480 TB up to potentially 1 petabyte (PB).
 Both rackable and standalone appliances are available.

 If you have a typical network bandwidth of 100 Mbps, a petabyte of data takes about 3 years to upload.
-With Transfer Appliance, you can receive the appliance and capture a petabyte of data in under 25 days, and that data can be accessible in Cloud Storage within another 25 days, all without consuming a single bit of outbound network bandwidth.
+With Transfer Appliance, you can receive the appliance and capture a petabyte of data in under 25 days.
+That data can be accessible in Cloud Storage within another 25 days, all without consuming a single bit of outbound network bandwidth.

 Apply to participate in the Transfer Appliance beta by filling out the Transfer Appliance beta application form.
 For more information on Transfer Appliance pricing, see Google Transfer Appliance Pricing.